vipulnaik/working-drafts/lesswrong/preventing-and-minimizing-collision-injury.md

 The fundamental reason for this is that different surfaces have very different rates at which they slow the falling object to a halt.
-A mattress has a lot of give, so it doesn't immediately halt the falling object; in fact it depresses a little bit giving the objet time and space to come to a halt.
+A mattress has a lot of give, so it doesn't immediately halt the falling object; in fact it depresses a little bit giving the object time and space to come to a halt.
 The drop in momentum is therefore spread over a period of time, so that the peak force is not that high.